S-Mistarihi/note_app/README.md

 Used to provide multilingual support for:

-- English 🇺🇸
+- English
-- Arabic 🇸🇦
+- Arabic
-- French 🇫🇷
+- French

 ### **Scoped Model**

 Used specifically for localization state management:

-- Managing current locale
+- Managing the current locale
-- Notifying UI about language changes
+- Notifying the UI when the selected language changes
-- Connecting localization changes with the application state
+- Updating application localization dynamically

 ---